bighelmet7/allianz/README.md

 # 2. Create a Namespace

-The namespace could be created with the oc CLI or with a yaml/json file; in this case we will be using the file option.
+The namespace could be created either using the **oc CLI** or a yaml/json file.
+In our case we will be using a yaml file.

 ```bash
 cd manifests/allianz